 Have you been to the Far East or an Asian restaurant and noticed the tantalizing furniture, decorations and atmosphere?
 If you loved the feel and felt inspired, why not consider bringing it home?
 Peaceful energy, spirituality and a focus on nature blend for a simple, yet inviting look.
 Asian fusion is not too hard to introduce in a room.

 Before redecorating, several important decisions need to be made.
 Will it be formal or informal?
-Is there a focal point you want to highlight like a rug, a piece of furniture, wall art, a fireplace or window?
+Is there a focal point you want to highlight like an accent rug, a piece of furniture, wall art, a fireplace or window?
 Consider your furniture; do you want to use what you already have or buy new?
 Choose elements from differing Asian cultures and traditions to drive the style.
 What inspires you?
 Maybe it’s a beautiful Oriental print or perhaps a Japanese doll case.
 How about a Vietnamese vase or a Buddha statue?
 Let our easy ideas help you get started.

 Asian Fusion Makeover in 10 Easy Steps:

 2. Use natural elements to your advantage like sunlight, window views and shadows.

 3. Incorporate Asian art for walls or tabletops.

 4. Mix textures and elements like wood, succulents, silk flowers, water fountains, shoji screens or dividers.

 5. Mix furniture styles.
 Contemporary and rustic are ideal.